satishThakur/data-science/machine-learning/ml-intro/notes.md

 $$

 Here *simultaniously* means that you calculate the partial derivatives for all the parameters before updating any of the parameters.

 Lets understand the "Gradient Decent" parameter update little more.
 * $$ \alpha $$ - This is called learning rate.
 Learning rate controls how bigger steps we take for convergence of w and b.
 If $$ \alpha $$ is too small the algorithm would take more time to converge and if too large it might oscillate and rather diverge.
 *  $$ \frac{\partial J(w,b)}{\partial w} $$ - The derivative or partial derivate represents the direction.
 To have a better intution for a fixed b the function J(w) would look like a u-shaped parabola as showin in picture below:

 ![Cost Function](images/cost_func_linear.png)
-As this is intuative the derivative at any point represent the slope of the tangent.
-Hence at any point the derivate will move the new w towards the global minima.
+As this is intutive the derivative at any point represent the slope of the tangent.
+Hence at any point the derivative will move the new w towards the global minima.
 The logic is same for w and b - where instead of 2-d we get a 3-d graph.
 But the shape of the surface still remains convex and hence it converges to gobal minima.

 Now to put the theory in pratice we would take the same regression example (Housing Prices) but this time we will use gradient decent to train our model.
 The code for the same is [here](https://github.com/satishThakur/data-science/blob/main/machine-learning/ml-intro/gradient-decent.ipynb).
 This completes our introduction to ML.
 In next week we would deep dive into "Linear Regression" more.